Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Simulation study

 The transition point representing the shift from the bulk to the extreme part ($\tau_u$ in \eqref{decomposition}) is selected by the automated threshold selection method described in Section~\ref{sec:transition}.
-As a set of competing thresholds, we use a set of 10 quantiles with equally spaced probability levels ranging from 0.75 to 0.99.
-We use quantile regression at each $\tau$ with covariates as treatment $D$, and two more predictors, $X_1$, and $X_2$.
-The fitted quantiles are then used as covariate dependent thresholds for the GPD model.
-The sequential multiple hypothesis approach based on Anderson-darling goodness-of-fit test of \cite{bader2018} is then used to select the best threshold optimizing the given criteria.
-The selected threshold is used as the transition point and the corresponding probability level is taken as the transition probability level $\tau_u$.
-We choose a total of 100 grid points in the computation of \eqref{sample-decomposition}: 75 and 25 equidistant points for computing the first (bulk part) and the second component (extreme part), respectively.
-For computing the bulk part of \eqref{decomposition}, we adopt the simultaneous quantile regression approach of \cite{Bondell_2010} and use the associated R package.
-In the extreme part of \eqref{decomposition}, we model the GPD threshold using all the covariates, and the shape and scale parameters of the GPD are estimated via maximum likelihood.
+As a set of competing thresholds, we consider 10 quantiles with equally spaced probability levels ranging from 0.75 to 0.99.
+We then use quantile regression at each probability level $\tau$ with covariates as treatment $D$, and three more predictors, $X_1$, $X_2$ and $X_3$.
+The fitted quantiles are then used as covariate dependent thresholds for the GPD.
+The sequential multiple hypothesis approach based on Anderson-Darling goodness-of-fit test of \cite{bader2018} is then used to select the best threshold with given level $\lambda=0.05$.
+The selected threshold is used as the transition point and the corresponding probability level is taken as the transition point $\tau_u$.
+For evaluating the quantiles involved in the bulk part, as discussed in Section \ref{bulk}, we chose probability levels with an interval of 0.01 (mesh width).
+This choice of mesh width guarantees the required convergence rate to 0.
+We choose a total of 100 grid points in the computation of \eqref{sample-decomposition} with 75 and 25 equidistant points for computing the first (bulk part) and the second component (extreme part), respectively.
+For computing the bulk part of \eqref{sample-decomposition}, we adopt the simultaneous quantile regression approach of \cite{Bondell_2010} and use the associated R package.
+In the extreme part of \eqref{sample-decomposition}, the GPD threshold is modelled with all the aforementioned covariates and the shape and scale parameters are estimated using the maximum likelihood method.